AltropInc/alt/doc/script/OutputFormatting.md

 -10 +0 +10
 -10  0  10
 ```
-The `iwidth` value, when present, gives minmum characters for the output of an integer in decimal (base 10).
+For non-decimal integer format, the `iwidth` value, when present, gives minmum characters for the output.
 If the number of digits is smaller than the required width, leading zeros will be padded if the `ipad` value is 1, or leading spaces will be padded if the `ipad` value is 0 or is not given.
 If the value needs more characters than the specified width, it will be displayed in full, not truncated to the width.
 Here are examples of using `iwidth` and `ipad` to print integers in decimal:
 ```altro
 print([iwidth=8]], 10, ' ', 0, ' ', -10, '\n');                    // width 8, pad with leading spaces
 print([iwidth=8, ipad=1]", 10, ' ', 0, ' ', -10, '\n');            // width 8, pad with leading zeros